 Other aspects you’ll need to plan for include location, set pieces, cast members, and digital assets.
 Keep your notes together in a single document that your team can access throughout the production process.

 Start by identifying the members of your team who will be responsible for each aspect of video production.
-Most video projects can be broken into four basic tasks: scriptwriting, filming, editing, and publication.
-Consider adding a review step between each of these phases to make sure the content fits your vision.
+Most video projects can be broken into four primary tasks: scriptwriting, filming, editing, and publication.
+Consider adding a review step between these phases to ensure the content fits your vision.

 What Kind of Video Do You Want to Make?

 According to Moz’s ABC’s of Video Content, the three categories of marketing video are separated by production value.
 Your options will change based on your project budget and the time you’re willing to invest in the production process.